deepesh-neelam/Personal-Portfolio/README.md

 1. Download or clone this repository
 2. Open `index.html` in your browser
-3. That's it — no installs needed!
+3. That's it.. no installs needed!

 ---